MedentzidisCharalampos/Portugese-to-English-Translation-using-Transformer-Model/README.md

 This dataset contains approximately 50000 training examples, 1100 validation examples, and 2000 test examples.

 The training dataset is tokenized using sub-words.
-For example:
+An Example:
 Tokenized string is [7915, 1248, 7946, 7194, 13, 2799, 7877]
 The original string: Transformer is awesome.
 The tokenizer encodes the string by breaking it into subwords if the word is not in its dictionary.